lightward/mechanic-tasks/docs/demonstration-shopify-flow-integration/README.md

 You'll learn about the user-defined data that we can send to Shopify Flow: user_boolean, user_email, user_number, user_string, user_url.

 We demonstrate subscribing to an event topic fired by a Shopify Flow action.
-You'll need to set up a Flow in the Shopify Flow app to trigger this event topic.
+You'll need to set up a workflow in the Shopify Flow app to trigger this event topic.
 This example could be in any Mechanic task; we have this as part of this task for demonstration purposes.
 The event topic can be anything in the user domain.
-We choose user/flow/customer, but it could be something like user/flow/xyz.
+We choose user/flow/customer (etc), but it could be something like user/flow/xyz.

 ## Installing this task